-Python has a built-in module called “tempfile” that provides the .TemporaryFile() and .TemporaryNamedFile() methods.
-Those methods will create a temporary file (without or with name) efficiently.
+Python has a built-in module called “tempfile” that provides the .TemporaryFile() and .TemporaryNamedFile() methods that will create a temporary file (without or with name) efficiently.

-The tempfile.Temporary() function creates a file-like object that stores the data without needing a filesystem.
+The tempfile.Temporary() function creates a file-like object that stores data without requiring a file system.

 Always use the context manager like “with statement” for automatic cleanup.
 Always remember to close the tempfile unless you need to keep it open.
 It prevents orphaned files or directories from cluttering the system.

-The permission of the temp file is always 0o600, which you can read and write.
+The permission of the temporary file is always 0o600, which allows you to read and write.

 Unnamed temp file